Interview with a Ruby developer Mikhail Nikalyukin

 Switching the language isn’t a hard process.
 I believe that you should learn how to program more, that way changing the language is only about changing your instrument, that’s it.

-What changes are happen with Ruby right now?
+What changes are happening with Ruby right now?
 What directions of development are on the wave?

 There are several new modern robust languages.
 Experienced RoR developers nowadays started to look into them, most popular are Erlang, Go and Clojure.
 Ruby has his bright future, I believe.
 There are a lot of open-source libraries and they are continually developing, also the community is top notch.